bingomanatee/inspector-2/README.md

+# Inspector: a complex validation engine for multi-part validation

+Inspector is a javascript library for creating value tests.

 Inspector evaluates things using one or more tests and returns validation results.
 The reason I'm writing it is that validation libraries that exist don't seem to express boolean series well -- i.e., "the value either doesn't exist or it meets these conditions" or "the value passes one of these tests".